joshuadmorgan48/joshuadmorgan48.github.io/_posts/2016-12-31-Show-Stoppers-post.md

 date: 2016-12-31
 ---

-Today, we went to see the show stoppers.
+Today, we went to see Show Stoppers.
 It was awesome.